 Whitley and Coley manors

 Colonel Richard Thompson was an MP for Reading between the years 1720 and 1734 and High Sheriff of Berkshire between 1719 to 1720.
 His purchase of the manors of Whitley and Coley was financed by his trading in Jamaica where he was also a member of the Jamaican Assembly, the ruling body.
 In the will he left his estates including enslaved people, to his son Richard Nicoll Thompson and £4000 to each of his three daughters Jane, Frances and Anne.
-Later Frances Thompson left her in will 'Negroes, Slaves, Cattle, Utensils and Hereditaments', to her sister Jane.
+Later Frances Thompson left in her will 'Negroes, Slaves, Cattle, Utensils and Hereditaments', to her sister Jane.

 The Haynes family

 The family of General Richard Haynes immigrated to Barbados from Reading in the 1640's and held the New Castle, Clifton Hall and the Bath estates (and possibly Mount Pleasant) in Jamaica.
 His will left 426 slaves to his family members.